ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 Now that we have converted our dataset into a set of representive features and labels it is time to train our model.

 **Step 1: Train/Test Split**

+* Expand the Data Transformation and 'Sample and Split' tabs then drag a 'Split' Module into the experiment
+* Connect the Split Module to the Metadata Editor Module
+* Select the Split Module, and Enter "**0.7**" in the 'Fraction of rows in the first dataset' Field
+* The left side of the split is our training set the right side will be our test/validation split

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/testtrainsplit.jpg"/>

 **Step 2: Drag in One Vs All Classifier**